 3. Next, you will authenticate with Trello.
 After you click the Authenticate button, you will be taken to Trello to log in and grant Aha! access.

-4. After authenticating, you will be prompted to choose a Board.
-You will be able to select from any of the Boards that the authenticated Trello user has access to.
+4. After authenticating, you will be prompted to choose a Trello board.
+You will be able to select from any of the boards that the authenticated Trello user has access to.

 6. Next, you will configure how Aha! records are mapped to your Trello records.
 Initially, the mappings will be already set based on a standard configuration; however, you can also remove the default record mappings and add your own custom record mappings.

 7. Click Field mapping to customize the field mappings for each record mapping.
-This allows you to control how each field within the record is mapped between Aha! and Trello — as well as what relationship links exist for those records.
+This is an advanced option within the configuration that allows you to customize how each field within the record is mapped between Aha! and Trello — as well as what relationship links exist for those records.

-The relationship links define the parent/child relationship for records in your development system to be automatically imported into Aha! in certain use cases.
-You can learn more about them from our article, "Configure relationship links between integrated records."
+The relationship links are important to consider because they establish the ability for records created in your development system to be automatically imported into Aha! in certain use cases.
+You can learn more about them here.

 9. When mapping statuses, you will be presented with your Aha! status workflow for the record type on the left and your Trello lists on the right.
 You can drag and drop the statuses to create groupings and mappings.